Whip Inflation Now

 The WIN form was made available on the day of Ford's Whip Inflation Now speech.
 It read "Dear President Ford: I enlist as an inflation fighter and Energy Saver for the duration.
 I will do the very best I can for America."
 The form was mailed to the president and the sender would receive a WIN button.

-Whip Inflation Now (WIN) was a 1974 attempt to spur a grassroots movement to combat inflation in the United States, by encouraging personal savings and disciplined spending habits in combination with public measures, urged by U.S. President Gerald Ford.
-The campaign was later described as "one of the biggest government public relations blunders ever".
+Whip Inflation Now (WIN) was a 1974 United States government public relations campaign which attempted to spur a grassroots movement to combat inflation.
+Urged by President Gerald Ford, it encouraged personal savings and disciplined spending habits in combination with public measures.
+The unsuccessful campaign was withdrawn in March 1975 after public backlash, and it was later described as "one of the biggest government public relations blunders ever".

-People who supported the mandatory and voluntary measures were encouraged to wear "WIN" buttons, perhaps in hope of evoking in peacetime the kind of solidarity and voluntarism symbolized by the V-campaign during World War II.
+Those who supported the mandatory and voluntary measures were encouraged to wear "WIN" buttons, perhaps in hope of evoking in peacetime the kind of solidarity and voluntarism symbolized by the V-campaign during World War II.

 Campaign

-Ford took office in August 1974 amidst one of the worst economic crises in US history, marked by high unemployment and inflation rising to 12.3% that year following the 1973 oil crisis.
-As a Republican, Ford favored the WIN campaign's emphasis on addressing the problem through voluntary actions of citizens, instead of price controls imposed centrally by a big government bureaucracy.
+Gerald Ford took office upon the resignation of Richard Nixon in August 1974 amidst one of the worst economic crises in US history, marked by high unemployment and inflation rising to 12.3% that year following the 1973 oil crisis; this was popularly described as "stagflation".
+As a Republican, Ford favored the WIN campaign's emphasis on addressing the problem through the voluntary actions of individuals instead of price controls imposed by "big government".

-Ford launched the WIN campaign with war-like intensity in his address to the American people before Congress on October 8, 1974, declaring inflation "public enemy number one" in a speech entitled "Whip Inflation Now".
-He announced proposals for public and private anti-inflationary efforts across many sectors, including carpooling, reducing oil imports, one‐year tax increase for corporations, reduced thermostat use, home vegetable gardens, and retailers holding or reducing prices.
-A new 18-member inflation fighting committee was led by journalist Sylvia Porter and had varied members such as Ralph Nader and Chamber of Commerce president Arch Boot.
-As Ford exhorted the nation to begin a "massive mobilization" he wore a red button with "WIN" on his breast pocket, a word which "tells it all" because "win we will".
-Ford offered identical pins for citizens who enlisted by mail as "Inflation Fighters".
-However, he had the only pin in existence at the time.
-Within a week, a slapdash group had been assembled, with employees pulled from various federal agencies, to manage the 80,000 pieces of mail, most of which were requests for WIN buttons.
+Ford launched the WIN campaign in an address before Congress on October 8, 1974, declaring inflation "public enemy number one".
+He announced proposals for public and private anti-inflationary efforts across many sectors, including carpooling, reducing oil imports, a one‐year tax increase for corporations, reduced thermostat use, home vegetable gardens, and retailers holding or reducing prices.
+A new 18-member inflation-fighting committee, led by journalist Sylvia Porter, had members ranging from consumer protection activist Ralph Nader to United States Chamber of Commerce president Arch Boot.
+As Ford exhorted the nation to begin a "massive mobilization", he wore a red button with "WIN" on his breast pocket, a word which he said "tells it all" because "win we will".
+Ford offered identical pins for citizens who enlisted by mail as "Inflation Fighters"; however, he had the only pin in existence at the time.
+Within a week, an ad hoc group had been assembled from various federal agencies to manage the 80,000 pieces of mail in response to the campaign, most of which were requests for "WIN" buttons.